DataSF/datasf.github.io/_resource_topics/personal-data-request.md

 ---
 title: Managing Personal Data Requests
-description: Guide for City and County of San Francisco departments and agencies to implement a process to provide individuals with their own personal data upon request.
+description: Guide for departments on when and how to provide individuals with their own personal data upon request.
 tags:
 audiences:
   - Data Coordinator